- This event has passed.

 The Lake George Arts Project’s Courthouse Gallery presents “Painted Stories”, a solo exhibition of recent paintings by Susan Hoffer.
 The exhibition runs from January 16 – February 19, 2021.
 In place of on-site gallery reception, we presented an Online Artist Talk, January 16, 2021.

-The exhibition will be installed in the gallery, and available for the public to view on site after January 20.
-Currently the LGAP Gallery and Office is closed to the public.
-For the safety of our visitors, neighbors and staff, the Courthouse Gallery will be open by appointment only (with 24-hour notice) starting Wednesday, January 20, 2021.
-We do hope to continue regular gallery hours in February.
-Please contact us at [email protected] or 518-323-5499 to schedule your visit, and be sure to check our website for updates.
+The exhibition will be installed in the gallery, and available for the public to view on site from January 20 to February 19, 2021.
+The Courthouse Gallery will be open by appointment only (with preferred 24-hour notice).
+We do hope to continue regular gallery hours soon.
+Please contact us at [email protected] or 518-323-5499 to schedule your visit!

 About the Artist:

 Susan Hoffer’s new work is deeply rooted in her surrounding environment, rural Upstate NY’s Adirondack Park.
 Her autobiographical paintings spring from her experiences and exchanges with family, friends, students and neighbors.
 With close attention to current events, and a keen eye for observing detail, she depicts how technology is relied on and weaved into everyday life.
 Her subjects are carefully staged in various interior spaces, often with dramatic lighting rendered through thick brushwork, and surrounded by objects that inform each narrative.
 Her compositions reveal psychological states of her subjects, her empathy for them, as well as her love of light and texture in paint.